 Sausage, Artichoke & Sun-Dried Tomato Ragu

 This is a thick and hearty spaghetti sauce that's simple to prepare.
-Like all good spaghetti sauces, this recipe tastes even better the next day.
-If you prefer a little celery or bell pepper in your sauce, go ahead and throw them in, the results will still taste great. —Aysha Schurman, Ammon, Idaho
+Like all good spaghetti sauces, this one tastes even better the next day.
+If you prefer a little celery or bell pepper in your sauce, go ahead and throw them in.
+The results will still taste great. —Aysha Schurman, Ammon, Idaho

 Total TimePrep: 20 min.
 Cook: 6 hours